SpaceUY/nest-js-guidelines/docs/infrastructure/1_sst-guidelines.md

     const secretManagerName = `${projectName}--${environment}--secrets-manager`;
     const secret = new aws.secretsmanager.Secret(secretManagerName);

-    if(isFromLocalMachine) { // Only run in first deploy
+    if(isFromLocalMachine) { // For practicality, run this code only during the first deploy from your local machine with the updated variables in your local .env file.
+Then, for future deploys from the Bitbucket pipeline, manually configure the required secrets in AWS Secrets Manager for each environment.
       // SECRET VERSION
       const secretVersionName = `${projectName}--${environment}--secret-version`;
       const secretVersion = new aws.secretsmanager.SecretVersion(secretVersionName, {